ric355/ultibowifi/README.md

 This is a very rough and ready Ultibo application which creates a wifi device and attempts to get the Arasan controller to talk to the Cypress WFI chip.
-It doesn't work fully yet but it goes through the motions of creating the necessary devices, initialising the Cypress WIFI chip (that stuff does work) uploading the firmware to it.
+It doesn't work fully yet but it goes through the motions of creating the necessary devices, initialising the Cypress WIFI chip, uploading the firmware and configuration to it, and restarting the arm core, and sending an IOCTL command to get the device's MAC address.

 It may work on a pi zero but I haven't tested it there recently.
 It does try to select the right firmware for the device, using the chip id and revision.